chubbymaggie/fossa-docs/src/md/integrating-code/java.md

 ## Scala

 The Scala build tool (http://www.scala-sbt.org/) pulls in dependencies from several kinds of repositories.
 FOSSA can scan them if they are published in the Maven-compatible file layout (default).
-FOSSA does not yet support artifacts in the ivy file layout.
+FOSSA does not yet support artifacts in the Ivy file layout.

 ### Properties